dinakazakevich/postman-workshop-2022/README.md

 ## ⚙️ Setup

 1. Install Postman https://www.postman.com/
-2. Check if you have Node.js and npm installed by checking their versions: `node -v` AND `npm -v`, install them if needed
-3. Install Newman `npm i newman`
-4.
+2. Sign up for a free Adalo account https://www.adalo.com/?via=dina
+3. Logging into your Adalo account
+4. Follow the link and clone this [sample Adalo app](https://remoteeverafter.adalo.com/applicants) — we will be using its collections
+5. Enable Free Integrations Trial in Adalo Editor: Settings > App Access > Start Trial
+6. Generate API Key

 ## Creating Postman API requests

+1. Create a simple GET request for the Adalo app Applications collection
+      - You will need to set up authorization
+2. Create a simple POST request for the Adalo app Applications collection, create a new application
+      - Simple: Set Full Name to static values
+      - Hard 💪: Set the application.id to the environment applicationId
+      - Hard 💪: Add dynamic variables for First Name, Last Name -- see [Postman documenation](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) for details
+4. Create a simple PUT request to update the status of the application
+5. Create a simple DELETE request to delete the application you created in step #2
+6. Add automatic checks to each request
+      - Check the response status code 200 on each of them
+      - Only for GET request: Check that the `applicationId` created with POST request is actually present in the response of the GET request.
+      - Hard 💪: make every request to be independent from one another.
+Hint: use pre-request scripts and tests to create and cleanup data
+7. Run the collection in Postman Collection Runner

+## Running collections in command line using Newman collection runner
+1.

+You might need to install/update Node.js and npm
+- Check if you have Node.js and npm installed by checking their versions: `node -v` AND `npm -v`, install them if needed